 GoodCorporation was founded in 2000 by a group of former partners and directors of KPMG Consulting who wanted to create a straight-forward and transparent method to help companies measure the impact of their organisation in a credible way.

 Leo Martin is a founder and Director of GoodCorporation.
-He is responsible for strategy, operations, sales and marketing.
-He also leads GoodCorporation’s client work in the gaming, telecoms, logistics and financial services sectors and has led assessment teams in some of the world’s more ethically challenging environments.
+He leads GoodCorporation’s client work in the oil & gas, gaming, telecoms and logistics sectors and has led assessment teams in some of the world’s more ethically challenging environments.
 A recognised authority on corporate responsibility and business ethics, he has worked with the BBC to present the series Good Company, Bad Company and wrote ‘From Principles to Profits’ about putting corporate responsibility into practice.
 Leo began his career as a Fellow of the Overseas Development Institute before joining KPMG, where he worked on economics and strategy for governments and companies worldwide.
-Leo speaks French and Spanish.
+Leo is a guest lecturer in business ethics and speaks French and Spanish.

 Gareth leads GoodCorporation’s work in anti-corruption and data protection.
 Gareth has led projects in the pharmaceutical, media & publishing, IT, financial, FMCG and extractives sectors.
 He leads our anti-bribery and corruption work with multi-lateral development banks, other financial institutions and for companies involved in M&A activities.
 In addition, Gareth heads up our work in data protection.
 Gareth is a graduate of the London School of Economics and has a PhD in economic geography from Kings College London.
 Gareth began his career at Logica before joining KPMG in the strategy and economics consulting business.
 He has also worked as Director of Strategy for Global Trade and Banking Services for NatWest Markets and as Head of Technology Investment Banking, Europe for the Canadian Imperial Bank of Commerce.